ReDI-School/intermediate-java/00-initial-setup/index.md

 ## Git

 Git is a tool to handle different versions of your code.
-Please [install it following the reference manual](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+Please install it following the [reference manual](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-Git comes with a command-line tool, and there are plenty of Git tools out there, but none of them are required for this course (the integration that Intellij Idea Community Edition provides already is enough).
+_Git comes with a command-line tool, and there are plenty of Git tools out there, but none of them are required for this course (the integration that Intellij Idea Community Edition provides by default is enough)._